 Conduct at the Bus Stop

 Students are expected to arrive at the school bus stop at least five minutes prior to pick up time.
 They should wait off of the street or roadway and conduct themselves in a responsible, respectful manner.
-Property damage at a bus stop could result in loss of bus riding privileges.
+Property damage at a bus stop could result in the loss of bus riding privileges.

 The following are general guidelines for assigning discipline for transportation violations.
 The suggested disciplinary action may be modified in accordance with the mitigating or aggravating circumstances of any particular incident:

 Warning Phase: The first and second offense may result in a verbal warning and a seat change.
-Parent may be contacted.
-(If violation is severe, warning phase may be skipped.)
+Parents may be contacted.
+(If the violation is severe, the warning phase may be skipped.)

 School administrators may suspend bus privileges for any other subsequent disciplinary offense.
 Parent conference (in person or by phone) required.